 Traditionally, the original part would be removed, and then painstakingly reverse-engineered by hand using tools such as calipers to take measurements and manually enter them into a CAD program to create a 3D model.
 Anyone in the aerospace industry understands that aircraft parts in particular are very difficult to measure by hand due to the complex geometry… even on something as “simple” as a glove box.
 This leads to a high potential for errors in the initial redesign which results in multiple iterations in order to get a final part that fits properly.

 NeoMetrix uses state of the art 3D scanning technology, such as the CreaformHandySCAN Black Elite to rapidly capture the shape of existing parts such as the aircraft glove box.
 The raw data, which is accurate to .001″ on a part of this size, is automatically converted to an STL file.
 The STL is then transferred to Geomagic Design X for processing into a highly accurate 3D CAD model.
 Design X offers tools such as the Accuracy Analyzer, which allows the operator to constantly compare his CAD work back to the original scan ensuring a balance between accuracy and design intent.

-In this case the final model was re-engineerineered to take advantage of 3D printing.
-The original part was a multi piece assembly composed of different vacuum formed panels which were bonded together to complete the unit.
-The new redesign is a single component which can be 3D printed in one piece on systems such as the BigRep Studio G2, or the Intamsys FUNMAT HT.
+In this case, the final model was re-engineer needed to take advantage of 3D printing.
+The original part was a multi-piece assembly composed of different vacuum-formed panels which were bonded together to complete the unit.
+The new redesign is a single component that can be 3D printed in one piece on systems such as the Intamsys FUNMAT HT.